123JackCole/createMovieLists/README.md

-TMDB Movie List Creator & Website Scraper
+# TMDB Movie List Creator & Website Scraper
-Summary

 This script automates the creation and updating of movie lists on The Movie Database (TMDB).
 I mainly use these lists as import lists on [Radarr](https://radarr.video/).
 Using TMDB lists for importing media is not yet supported by [Sonarr](https://sonarr.tv/), so the script currently only is for movies, not shows.
 This could change if Sonarr adds support in the future.